cbmi/style-guides/git.md

 Labels should begin with one of the following prefixes:

 - `version` indicates the version of the codebase that the issue is related to.
+    - default label color: `#009800` (green)
 - `type` indicates whether the issues is a bug, feature request, etc.
+    - default label color: `#207de5` (blue)
 - `status` indicates whether the issue will be fixed, is deferred, etc.
+    - default label color: `#a9a9a9` (grey)

 Prefixes and the label name suffix should be separated by a colon.
 For example, `version:2.1`.
+All labels with a common prefix should be the same color unless otherwise defined below for particular labels.

 #### Version Labels (required)